| |

 of an ideal womanhood.

-Ma Fatema, as the mumineen fondly call her, was destined to be mother
+Ma Faatemah, as the mumineen fondly call her, was destined to be mother

 to ‘Aimmat Tahereen’ and ‘Duat Mutlaqeen’.